 We have extended our passenger and freight transportation business to include railway operation services with the commencement of Wuhan-Guangzhou Passenger Railway Line in December 2009.
-As of the date of this annual report, we have provided such services to Wuhan-Guangzhou Passenger Railway Line Co., Ltd., Guangdong Guangzhu Intercity Rail Transportation Company Limited, Guangzhou-Shenzhen-Hong Kong Express Rail Link Company Limited, Guangzhou-Zhuhai Railway Company Limited, Xiamen-Shenzhen Railway (Guangdong) Company Limited, Ganzhou-Shaoguan Railway Company Limited, Nanning-Guangzhou Railway Company Limited, Guiyang-Guangzhou Railway Company Limited, Guangdong Pearl River Delta Intercity Railway Traffic Company Limited, MaoZhan Railway Company Limited, Guangdong Shenmao Railway Company Limited and Guangdong Meizhou-Shantou Passenger Railway Line Company Limited.
+As of the date of this annual report, we have provided such services to Wuhan-Guangzhou Passenger Railway Line Co., Ltd., Guangdong Guangzhu Intercity Rail Transportation Company Limited, Guangzhou-Shenzhen-Hong Kong Express Rail Link Company Limited, Guangzhou-Zhuhai Railway Company Limited, Xiamen-Shenzhen Railway (Guangdong) Company Limited, Ganzhou-Shaoguan Railway Company Limited, Railway Company Limited, Guiyang-Guangzhou Railway Company Limited, Guangdong Pearl River Delta Intercity Railway Traffic Company Limited, MaoZhan Railway Company Limited, Guangdong Shenmao Railway Company Limited and Guangdong Meizhou-Shantou Passenger Railway Line Company Limited.
 With the successful completion and commencement of operation of a series of high-speed railways and intercity railways in the "Pan Pearl River Delta," our geographical coverage of railway operation service will be more extensive.

-In 2020, our production and operations, especially the passenger transportation business, were severely impacted by the COVID-19 pandemic, and we recorded a passenger delivery volume of 42,853,500 people, representing a year-on-year decline of 49.7%, while our freight delivery volume amounted to 16,274,100 tonnes, representing a year-on-year increase of 0.2%.
-Additionally, we recorded an operating revenue of RMB16.349 billion, representing a year-on-year decrease of 22.8%; consolidated loss attributable to shareholders amounted to RMB558 million, representing a year-on-year decline of 174.5%; and our basic losses per share amounted to RMB0.08.
+In 2021, our operations, especially the passenger transportation business, continued to be impacted by the COVID-19 pandemic, although to a lesser degree than 2020, and we recorded a passenger delivery volume of 40,778,226 people, representing a year-on-year decline of 4.84%, while our freight delivery volume amounted to 18,836,519 tonnes, representing a year-on-year increase of 15.75%.
+Additionally, we recorded an operating revenue of RMB20.21 billion, representing a year-on-year increase of 23.6%; consolidated loss attributable to shareholders amounted to RMB973.12 million, representing a year-on-year decline of 74.4%; and our basic losses per share amounted to RMB0.14.